HeavyG46/Bowls-Scorecard/README.md

 # Bowls-Scorecard
-Keep track of your 4's bowls game.
-Choose how many ends will be played.
+Keep track of your bowls game.
+Choose the format eg. Singles, Pairs, Trips or Fours,   how many ends will be played.
 Insert players names, scorecard , sign , share etc.